Getting started

-AiBrow embeds itself into all pages using the window.aibrow namespace (also window.ai is polyfilled if it's not available natively in the browser).
-Check out our on how to get started!
+AiBrow embeds itself into all pages using the window.aibrow namespace.
+If the browser doesn't support on-device AI, AiBrow will also polyfill the relevant APIs (i.e window.LanguageModel ).
+Check out our developer docs on how to get started!

 if (window.aibrow) {